Nazareth College, Melbourne

 Nazareth College is an independent Roman Catholic comprehensive co-educational secondary day school, located in Noble Park North, a south eastern suburb of Melbourne, Victoria, Australia.

-Established in 1986, the college currently caters for approximately 800 students in Year 7 through to Year 12.
+Established in 1986, the college currently caters for approximately 1000 students in Year 7 through to Year 12.

 History

 Nazareth was established in 1986 through the collaboration of four local parish primary-level schools: St Elizabeth's in Noble Park North, St Gerard's in Dandenong North, St Justin's in Wheelers Hill and St Simon's in Rowville.
-At the time, it was seen that there was a need for a local regional college following the Catholic tradition and hence, Nazareth College was formed to cater to students from the four parishes.
+At the time, it was seen that there was a need for a local regional college following the Catholic tradition, and hence, Nazareth College was formed to cater to students from the four parishes.
 A majority of the students at Nazareth College are graduates of one of the parish schools listed above.

-Nazareth college has a day to celebrate the school called "Naz Day" in September.
+Nazareth College has a day to celebrate the school called "Naz Day" in September.
 Each pastoral room hosts an activity and hires food trucks or a ride.
 For the whole school day, the school is transformed into a fun fair.
-Toward the end, around 1:00, founding members return to the school for a full assembly and give a speech.
+Toward the end, around 1:00, the founding members return to the school for a full assembly and give a speech.
 Then the school talent show, consisting mostly of musical performances, begins.
 After that, school is dismissed.

 Nazareth College's past principals have been: